rhysdoliver/rhysoliver-blog/content/portfolio/lop/index.md

 description: "Logging and monitoring system for performance against production targets"
 ---

-The business requirement for this project was to be able to track the reasons why the factory wasn't able to hit its production targets.
+The business requirement for this project was to be able to track the reasons why a factory wasn't able to hit its production targets.
 It records performance at each of the factories, for each product stream.
 Factories can range from 2 main product streams, up to 5 that need a level of reporting.

 With these kinds of projects, there is always a risk of typographical errors which can present false data when reported on, so that posed a challenge on how to get the right level of detail while maintaining data integrity.